ryanzhou7/fastapp_course_v2/chapters/ch1.md

         reload=settings.reload,
         log_level=settings.log_level.value.lower(),
         factory=True,
-    ) # 22.
+    ) # 21.
 Welcome back!
 You did it!
-See ## Execution sequence summary
     # We will actually never reach this area until uvicorn exits / fails / quits
-    # So unless a shutdown is signaled, this method never returns
+    # So unless a shutdown is signaled, this method never returns.
+But if it did,
-    # Look for "23. "
+    # look for "# 22. "

-# 9. if statement below determines whether a Python script is being run as
+# 10. if statement below determines whether a Python script is being run as
 # the main program or being imported as a module in another script.
 if __name__ == "__main__":
     # this code will execute because this is run as a main program